 Back in the day (Golden Era of Bodybuilding as I would say), one of the biggest staples of leg training was high-rep work.
 Twenty-rep squats, 50-rep leg presses.
 You know, hard shit.
 Guys used set-extending techniques like drop sets, giant sets, Time under tension, rest/pause, running the rack, and all sorts of methods that drew the set out as long as possible and created a ton of metabolic stress.
 They didn’t even know what the term “metabolic stress” was.
 All they knew is that when they trained really, really hard, they grew.

 Now I see the net filled with memes like “anything over three reps is cardio.”
-Look man, even the hardest of three-rep maximal sets can’t be compared with a high-rep all-out set of squats.
+Look, man, even the hardest of three-rep maximal sets can’t be compared with a high-rep all-out set of squats.
 It’s not that a three-rep max set isn’t hard, but the two just aren’t comparable.
 At some point in your training life, you’re going to have to sit down and come to the conclusion that if you want to move forward in regards to progress, you’re going to have to train your ass off.

 The fact is, almost all of us get stuck in a rut of complacency, or we lose the desire to train really freakin’ hard.
 A great way to bust out of this rut is to add in some set intensity-extending techniques that force you to set personal goals at each training session.
-My personal two favorites:
+My personal two favourites:

 Sets and Reps